HIFI Observers' Manual

 6.30.
 Frequency editor setup for the second set of water lines.

 6.31.
 Image overlay of the two dual beam switch AOR examples on a DSS image of the region.
+The two chopped positions are shown in blue and green for the two phases of DBS mode.
+The target is marked by a red square.

 6.32.
 Instrument settings prepared for example 3.